gwertzu/ASC-ODE/docs/Ex2/main.md

        0.538652 0.250069 (weights)
    b = 0.5, 0.5
    ```
-   FIX: $b$ musn't be a matrix, it should be a vector!!!

 As one can see, the $a$ and the $b$ coefficients for the schemes are different.